Donate

 Aims and goals

-One of the primary aims of BAATN is to address the inequality of access to appropriate psychological services for Black, African, South Asian and Caribbean people, which is a well-recognised reality¹.
+One of the primary aims of BAATN is to address the inequality of access to appropriate psychological services for Black, African, Asian and Caribbean people, which is a well-recognised reality¹.
 Part of the solution to addressing this inequality of access is through the provision of events and training for our members, the entire therapy community and the wider public.
-We acknowledge the enormity of this task; therefore we actively seek partnerships with white majority therapy and training organisations that recognise racism, and the importance of undoing the impact of racism, as an essential part of being mentally healthy.
+We acknowledge the enormity of this task; therefore, we actively seek partnerships with white majority therapy and training organisations that recognise racism and the importance of undoing the impact of racism as an essential part of being mentally healthy.
 We also seek to work in partnership with other minority groups who experience global and institutional oppression.

 Our membership

-Our membership comprises mostly of counsellors, psychotherapists and psychologists of Black, African, South Asian and Caribbean heritages of various theoretical orientations.
+Our membership is comprised mostly of counsellors, psychotherapists, and psychologists of Black, African, Asian, and Caribbean heritages with various theoretical orientations.
 However, there are also many members of BAATN who do not identify as being from these heritages though are interested in supporting us in achieving our aims.
 Become a member

 Our events

 BAATN offers Practitioner Spaces, which are healing and learning spaces for therapists and others in the helping professions.
-There are Practitioner Spaces specifically for those of Black, African, South Asian Caribbean and People of Colour heritages as well as events for therapists of all heritages.
-BAATN also offers healing and learning spaces for members of the public who want to benefit from the knowledge and expertise of the network and who want to engage proactively and consciously in their psychological lives.
+There are Practitioner Spaces specifically for those of Black, African, Asian, Caribbean, and People of Colour heritages, as well as events for therapists of all heritages.
+BAATN also offers healing and learning spaces for members of the public who want to benefit from the network’s knowledge and expertise and who want to engage proactively and consciously in their psychological lives.

 Not for profit